Ihor Dashko: Biography

-Ihor Dashko was born on June 18, 1977, in Sambor, Lviv region.
+Ihor Dashko was born on June 18, 1977, in Sambir, in the Ukrainian SSR.

-Studied at Secondary School No. 1 named after T. Shevchenko, Sambir, which he graduated in 1994.
+He studied at the Secondary School No. 1 named after Taras Shevchenko, in Sambir, from which he graduated in 1994.

 After graduating from the Academy of the State Border Service of Ukraine in 1999, he started working in the city of Mariupol, in the Department of the State Border Service of Ukraine.

 From the summer of 2012 to January 2022, he served in the Western Regional Department of the State Security Service.

 A month before the Russian invasion of Ukraine, he again moved to the city of Mariupol.

-Circumstances of death
+Death

 On April 9, 2022, he blew himself up at a radio station in Mariupol so that it would not reach by the Russian invaders.

-The last his words on the radio were "Glory to Ukraine! ".
+His last words on the radio were "Glory to Ukraine!".